 Hon’s Honey– Based in Baltimore, MD, Hon’s Honey provides dignified work to women at risk of addiction, poverty, human trafficking, and abuse.
 Their products include raw honey, candles, soap, body scrubs, and beard salves.

 My pick: Healin’ Ointment ($15)- This natural ointment can be used to soothe cuts, scrapes, sunburns, rashes and even bug bites!
 This looks like the perfect gift for a new mom!
-They also have a Beard Salve ($15) that looks like a treat for the bearded men in your life.
+These Beeswax Candles are also gorgeous and would look stunning on a holiday table.

 Tegu makes simple, beautiful magnetic blocks for kids.
 Every purchase helps create stable jobs in Honduras, improving the livelihoods of not only the 200 employees that work at their factory but also the 361 family members that rely on them.